go101/go101/pages/generics/444-first-look-of-custom-generics.md

 and ends at the end of the specification of the generic type.
 Here it is used as the type of the `Data` field.

-Since Go 1.18, a value type is either an ordinary type or a type parameter type.
+Since Go 1.18, value types fall into two categories:

+1. type parameter types
+1. ordinary types

-Before Go 1.18, all the types are ordinary types.
+Before Go 1.18, all values types are ordinary types.

 A generic type is a [defiend type](https://go101.org/article/type-system-overview.html#type-definition).
 It must be instantiated to be used as value types.
 The notation `Lockable[uint32]` is called an instantiated type (of the generic type `Lockable`).
-In the notation, `[uint32]` is called type argument list and `uint32` is called a type argument, which is passed to the corresponding `T` type parameter.
+In the notation, `[uint32]` is called a type argument list and `uint32` is called a type argument, which is passed to the corresponding `T` type parameter.
 That means the type of the `Data` field of the instantiated type `Lockable[uint32]` is `uint32`.

-A type arguments must implement the constraint of its corresponding type parameter.
+A type argument must implement the constraint of its corresponding type parameter.
 The constraint `any` is the loosest constraint, any value type could be passed to the `T` type parameter.
 The other type arguments used in the above example are: `float64`, `bool` and `[]byte`.

-Every instantiated type is a [named type](https://go101.org/article/type-system-overview.html#named-type).
+Every instantiated type is a [named type](https://go101.org/article/type-system-overview.html#named-type) and an ordinary type.
 For example, `Lockable[uint32]` and `Lockable[[]byte]` are both named types.

 The above example shows how custom generics avoid code repetitions for type declarations.